Cutting and Self-Harm in Boston, MA—Counselors and Therapists

 While self-harm might bring momentary relief as a coping mechanism, it does not heal the emotional pain, and for many people, it can make the emotional pain worse over time.
 But there is another way, and many people are learning those healthier ways of coping.
 They are working with a therapist to heal the traumatic experiences and build up new emotional skills.

-The counselors and therapists at Thriveworks Boston have walked with clients as they begin to process the pain and shame instead of turning those difficult emotions on their own body.
+The counselors, psychologists, and therapists at Thriveworks Boston have walked with clients as they begin to process the pain and shame instead of turning those difficult emotions on their own body.
 Our professionals have seen tremendous healing and emotional growth as their clients learn a new way to cope and walk away from self-harm.

 Signs Someone May Be Using Self-Harm